-With that said, it’s not going to be the right bed for everyone.
-First, if you dislike memory foam, you’ll likely want to look elsewhere.
-Maybe check out the Purple mattress, which has a unique gel or silicone like feel.
+With that said, it’s not the right bed for everyone.
+If you dislike memory foam, you’ll likely want to look elsewhere.
+Maybe check out the Purple mattress, which has a unique gel- or silicone-like feel.

-Further, if you weigh over 250 pounds or have your kids in bed with you, we’d recommend going with a hybrid bed instead.
+Further, if you weigh over 250 pounds or if you have your kids in bed with you, we’d recommend going with a hybrid bed instead.

 The Mattress Finder team is composed of certified professionals who are passionate about helping consumers improve their sleep.
 We thoroughly test each mattress we review through a series of practical, hands-on inspections and assessments.
 We write every review expecting that our closest friends and family members rely on us for their mattress and sleep product decisions, so honesty and authenticity are core principles of our inspection process.